 I rave about museums a lot because they are just amazing and a lot of them are completely free.
 We have lots of great ones in Liverpool including Liverpool Tate, Museum of Liverpool and The Walker Art Gallery being a few of our favourites.
 Most museums also have a room where you can eat your own sandwiches so you don’t have to purchase any food from the cafe.

-In the summer holidays they sometimes have special activities going on so they are definitely worth checking out.
-This also goes for local libraries another place we can waste a few hours in.
+During the holidays they sometimes have special activities going on so they are definitely worth checking out.
+This also goes for local libraries another place we can lose a few hours in.

 Who doesn’t love crafts?
 Whenever I suggest a day of crafts I always get a loud cheer from my little ladies.
-I generally just keep on top of buying some supplies throughout the year but also during the Summer months we collect shells from the beach and then, when we have a rainy day, we spend time painting and decorating them.
+I generally just keep on top of buying some supplies throughout the year.
+When we are out and about at the weekend we collect shells and stones and then, when we have a rainy day, we spend time painting and decorating them.
 Such an easy craft but lots of fun.
 We make cards for friends and find any shoes boxes which we decorate and make homes for our teddy bears.

 I think the thing to remember also is to try to be a little organised (if you are anything like me you might find this difficult!).
 My girls have a habit of wanting a lazy home day when the weather is sunny, then the next day they are bored and ready to go somewhere but it will be raining.

 Check that forecast, get out and about when you can.
 Book in play dates with friends and family even just to get out of the house for an hour.
-Put on your rain jacket and wellies and chase them around the garden.
-Oh and don’t spend all your money in the first week – you have six so spend wisely.
+Put on your waterproof clothes and chase them around the garden.